Tuesday, February 24, 2009

 While we wait for this miracle to happen we will have to tighten our belts.
 At the last debate, when asked what he might cut in such an economic crisis, Senator Obama listed several programs he would ADD, including aid to education, national health care and a drive to alternative energy solutions, which would cost us an additional trillion dollars.
 He was unable to tell Jim Lehrer the name of a single area in which he might make cuts.

-place.
+I give Obama credit for his sincerity, because these are the programs represent why he is running for President in the first place.
 But if he does implement these programs, we will have to bankrupt the general population with massive new taxes.
 Barack Obama just does not understand the mess we are in.

 Monday, September 29, 2008